rafi-p/disney-clone/README.md

-# React + Vite
+# Disney Clone

-This project is a frontend exploration of creating a beautiful and responsive UI inspired by the Disney Plus website.
+This project is a frontend exploration of creating a beautiful and responsive UI by using react + vite inspired by the Disney Plus website.
 It provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.
 There is no backend or server attached to this project.

 ## Description